nickolayArbuzov/bit/README.md

 A full-featured containerized monorepo with:

-- NestJS backend (TypeORM)
+- NestJS backend
-- PostgreSQL
+- PostgreSQL (via TypeORM)
 - Nuxt 3 frontend with Chart.js and Pinia
 - Docker Compose orchestration